-Home equity loans allow homeowners to borrow against the equity they’ve built in their house.
-Funded in a lump sum, this type of borrowing offers several advantages versus other types of loans.
+Home equity loans allow homeowners to borrow against the ownership stake they’ve built up in their house.
+Funded in a lump sum, this type of secured debt offers several advantages versus other types of loans.

 What is a home equity loan?

-A home equity loan is a type of second mortgage with a fixed rate, secured by the equity in your home.
-It offers a fixed amount of funds, so it’s best for borrowers who know exactly how much they need to borrow.
+A home equity loan is a type of second mortgage with a fixed rate, secured by your ownership stake (equity) in your home.
+It offers a specific amount of funds, so it’s best for borrowers who know exactly how much money they need.

 Because your home is the collateral for the loan, home equity lenders typically charge lower interest rates compared to the rates on personal loans and credit cards.
-Keep in mind, however, that the interest rate you receive on a home equity loan, personal loan or credit card will vary depending on your lender, credit score, income and other factors.
+Keep in mind, however, that the interest rate you receive on a home equity loan (as with other loans) will vary depending on your lender, credit score, income and other factors.

 How a home equity loan works

 Since the loan is secured by your home, the property is at risk for foreclosure if you can’t repay what you borrowed.
-This can cause serious damage to your credit score, making it harder for you to qualify for future loans.
+If that happens, it can cause serious damage to your credit score, making it harder for you to qualify for future loans.

-If you use a home equity loan to make home improvements, the interest you pay on it might be tax-deductible.
+If you use a home equity loan to make home renovations or repairs, the interest you pay on it might be tax-deductible.
 According to the IRS, you can deduct interest on a home equity loan that is used to “buy, build or substantially improve” the property.

 Home equity loan requirements